-When going into business, an entrepreneur will have to decide what type of business they are going to run; this begs the question what kind of legal structure will the business conduct its activities under?
-The answer to this directly impacts the structure of the business, the taxes it incurs and the benefits it is entitled to.
-In Ireland, the choice is between being a sole trader (or being in a partnership) or registering as a limited company.
+If you’re going into business, you will have to decide what type of business you are going to run.
+What kind of legal structure is best for your situation and business activity?
+The answer to this question directly impacts the structure of the business, the taxes it incurs, and the benefits/exemptions it is entitled to.
+In Ireland, the most likely options an entrepreneur will opt for are sole trader, partnership, or limited company.

 Incorporating as a sole trader

-It is common for a business to start out as a sole trading entity and then to incorporate as a limited company.
-For an entrepreneur starting out with a new venture, the sole trader option is attractive for the freedom it offers.
+It is common for a business to start out as a sole trading entity and incorporate as a limited company (officially known as a”private company limited by shares”) once revenues reach a certain level.
+For an entrepreneur starting out with a new venture, the sole trader option is attractive because of the freedom it offers.

 As a sole trader, the entrepreneur is directly responsible for any risks or debts incurred.
 This is a serious consideration if entering into financial and/or business contracts.
 In this situation, the entrepreneur is legally inseparable from his/her business.

 A limited company, on the other hand, means limited liability for such risks.
 The company is viewed as a separate entity and is accountable separately in such circumstances.
 Businesses such as restaurants and shops are usually set up as limited companies as they have risks associated with leases, employees, and customers.

 Sole traders are taxed at the individual income tax rate and, therefore, incur up to 55% tax (40% PAYE, 4% PRSI, and 11% USC on profits over €100,000).
 Limited companies are subject to corporation tax on profits at only 12.5% (Ireland is in the top 10 countries with the lowest CT rate, the global average rate is 23.79%).
 This is probably the most attractive reason to incorporate your business.